Mortgage Preapproval 2026: How to Get Approved

 You don't need to choose a home today.
 You just need to know what works - and how to keep more of your money when you buy.

-When you use reAlpha’s Realty service, you may be eligible to receive up to 1% of the home purchase price back as a credit at closing.
+When you use reAlpha's real estate service, you may be eligible to receive up to 1% of the home purchase price back as cash back at closing.

-If you also use reAlpha Mortgage, that credit can increase to up to 1.5% back - money applied directly at closing to offset costs, not later as a rebate.
+If you also use reAlpha Mortgage, that amount can increase to up to 1.5% cash back at closing - a mortgage brokerage-reviewed confirmation to offset costs, not a later cashback.

 That means: